apiad/violetear/Readme.md

 But it gets better quickly.
 Using `violetear` you can compose simpler styles into more complex ones, reusing common rules to reduce repetition to a minimum.
 This way you can build up complex layouts via composition.

-You can manipulate magnitudes, such as colors, making it much easier to generate a specific color pallete, for instance.
+You can manipulate magnitudes, such as colors and font-sizes, making it much easier to generate a specific color pallete, for instance.
 Since you have a full-featured programming language, you can leverage variables and methods to, for example, generate dynamic themes on-the-fly based on user-defined preferences.

 Finally, `violetear` can generate only the subset of styles used in any given template from a single Pyhon source.
 This means you can happily define all your styles globally and then deliver the minimum CSS subset necessary for each view.